GitGuru2003/GitGuru2003/README.md

 ### 🌟 About Me

-- 🔭 **Currently working on:** [SenseEat Project](https://github.com/munibahmed/senseeat) – leveraging acoustic sensing for dietary and stress monitoring.
+- 🔭 **Currently working on:** Idaho ONE Volley Ball Web App for my Senior Design Project.
 - 🎓 **Pursuing:** BS in Computer Science at Boise State University (Graduation: May 2025).
 - 💻 **Learning:** MERN stack, Next.js, and advanced web development.
 - 🌱 **Exploring:** TypeScript, Parsl, and scalable cloud solutions.